-- Stem cell transplantation of the eclero-corneal limbus of the healthy eye, amniotic membrane graft.
+- Stem cell transplantation of the clear-corneal limbus of the healthy eye, amniotic membrane graft.

-- Surface keratectomy in order to eliminate the conjunctivalized or keratinized ocular surface.
+- Surface keratectomy to eliminate the conjunctivalized or keratinized ocular surface.

-And it is recommended that patients enter an intensive care or burn unit as soon as the diagnosis is suspected.
+And it is recommended that patients enter the intensive care or burn unit as soon as the diagnosis is suspected.

 When severe symptoms occur, treatment may include: